kelseybutler9/pantry-meal-app/README.md

+PANTRY MEAL APP
+The app that takes your pantry items and returns recipes with your ingredients.

+Description:
-Create an app where users enter a list of ingredients and receive a list of recipe's that include those ingredients.
+An app where users enter a list of ingredients in their pantry, receive suggested ingredient based on their search and receive a list of recipe's that include those ingredients.
+￼￼
+Technology Used:
+HTML/CSS/JavaScript/jQuery

 API Choice: https://market.mashape.com/spoonacular/recipe-food-nutrition